elmwycke/bootgraphics/lineage-wordmark-dark/README.md

 lineage-wordmark-dark.zip

-If TWRP is installed, choose ubuntu-dark.zip and flash it like you would any other piece of software.
+If TWRP is installed, choose lineage-wordmark-dark.zip and flash it like you would any other piece of software.
 If not, choose lineage-wordmark-dark.img and follow the instructions below:
 1. Download lineage-wordmark-dark.img
 2. Navigate to where it is downloaded.